soundpress/RulesOfNYC/docs/c01/index.rst

 *§ 1-08 City Environmental Quality Review (CEQR).* ::

-Applications for variances and special permits filed at the Board, in accordance with Mayoral Executive Order No. 91 of 1977, as amended, the Rules for City Environmental Quality Review, Title 62, Chapter 5, §§ 5-01 et seq. of the Rules of the City of New York ("CEQR"), and the State Environmental Quality Review Act regulations, 6 NYCRR Part 617, and any subsequent amendments thereto, will be subject to CEQR unless the Board determines that the application is for a Type II action and thus not subject to environmental review, or is otherwise exempt from CEQR in accordance with such regulations.
+Applications for variances and special permits filed at the Board, in accordance with Mayoral Executive Order No. 91 of 1977, as amended, the Rules for City Environmental Quality Review, 62 RCNY §§ 5-01 et seq. ("CEQR"), and the State Environmental Quality Review Act regulations, 6 NYCRR Part 617, and any subsequent amendments thereto, will be subject to CEQR unless the Board determines that the application is for a Type II action and thus not subject to environmental review, or is otherwise exempt from CEQR in accordance with such regulations.